Boys and their Potty Issues

 Me: Let’s take a dip.

-Evan and Sean started laughing, and because they were laughing, Aidan started laughing.
+Tornado E and Tornado S started laughing, and because they were laughing, Tornado A started laughing.

 Me: I don’t know.
 What?